KAZIMHU/ARC/README.md

 This repository contains source code and data of hand-coding solutions for the Abstraction and Reasoning Corpus

-# The origin data

-For playing with the test data go to [https://iforcedabot.com/ARC/]

- For all the data access please go to [https://github.com/fchollet/ARC]

 # Source Code
 File Names : The source code is present in the below mentioned files: